Skip to content

 Minimum Cost Flow Clustering

 Instead of modifying the standard k-means clustering algorithm, we have explored modifying the size-constrained k-means clustering algorithm proposed by Bradley et al., 2000.
-We introduce a k refinement step, where the numebr of clusters k is increased depending on the number of clusters that do not satisfy the radius constraint.
+We introduce a k refinement step, where the number of clusters k is increased depending on the number of clusters that do not satisfy the radius constraint.
 The centroids of the new clusters are placed at the agents that are farthest away from their assigned clusters' centroids.

 This algorithm has yet to be implemented in the Unity simulator.